kaczmareka/cern_read_json/README.md

 ```sh
 python -m dep_graph
 ```
-To run the tests for the module, you have to install `pytest` from `requirements.txt` file or with:
+To run the tests for the module, you have to install `pytest` from the `requirements.txt` file or with:
 ```sh
 pip install -U pytest
 ```